At a glance

 Our undergraduate courses offer flexibility of choice, breadth of subject matter, and unrivalled opportunities to gain experience and training relevant to a range of careers.
-Composers and performers can pursue dedicated pathways throughout the three years of their course.
-Our contextual and historical modules cover a huge range of periods and musical genres, and also encompass early music notation, analytical skills, the philosophy of music, and sound technology and recording.
-Students interested in careers in education and arts management can take innovative modules in music and ethics, and community music programmes.
+Students may follow pathways in composition, performance and music technology through all three years.
+Academic modules cover a huge range of periods and musical genres, and also encompass the philosophy of music, music analysis, music therapy and music in the community.
 In the second year, students may study abroad for a semester, or take an optional Work Placement module with one of our external partners.
-After the first year there are almost no constraints on module combinations, allowing students to specialise in fields of personal interest.
+After the first year there are few constraints on module combinations, allowing students to specialise in fields of personal interest.
 All Nottingham music students will graduate with an enviable array of highly developed skills adaptable to any work environment.

-In addition, Nottingham music students can participate in over twenty student ensembles, become a student mentor on Nottingham's pioneering In Harmony scheme, benefit from workshops with professional musicians, and gain valuable work experience through our music internships.
+In addition, Nottingham music students can participate in more than 20 student ensembles, become a student mentor on Nottingham's pioneering In Harmony scheme, benefit from workshops with professional musicians, and gain valuable work experience through our music internships.

 How will I study?

 Teaching takes the form of lectures, seminar classes and individual consultative tutorials, and is supplemented by workshops and master classes with professional musicians.
 In the first year you will receive an average of 12 contact hours per week.